ellajectey/ellajectey/README.md

 - 👋 Hi, I’m @ellajectey
-- 👀 I’m interested in UI/UX design.
+- 👀 I’m interested in UI/UX design and frontend development
-- 🌱 I’m currently learning Web development with react.js
+- 🌱 I’m currently working on Web development projects with react.js
 - 💞️ I’m looking to collaborate on web dev projects
 - 📫 How to reach me ...
 - 😄 Pronouns: ...